Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 \subsection{The quantum circuit \texorpdfstring{$\circuit$}{C}}

 Given a nice tree decomposition $T$ of a graph $G$, let us consider a quantum computation obtained by replacing each node with a gadget based on its type---introduce, forget, or merge.
 The gadgets depend on both the node and its children, so let $A$ be bag of the current node, and let $B_1, B_2$ be the bags of its children, or just $B$ for a single child, or $B = \varnothing$ if no children.
-The gadgets are depicted in \Cref{fig:circuit_gadgets} and described below: \begin{description} \item[Introduce:] Add a qubit in state $\ket{+}$ for each vertex in $A \backslash B$, and pass everything else through. \item[Forget:] Set aside qubits $B \backslash A$ (i.e., do not pass them to the parent), but first, we apply CZ gates for any edges in $B$ incident to $B \backslash A$. \item[Merge:] For each vertex $v \in B_1 \cap B_2$, apply a CNOT from the qubit $v \in B_2$ to qubit $v \in B_1$, then measure the latter qubit, a \emph{merge ancilla}, in the $Z$-basis. \end{description} We will always assume that the root bag of $T$ is empty.
+The gadgets are depicted in \Cref{fig:circuit_gadgets} and described below: \begin{description} \item[Introduce:] Add a qubit in state $\ket{+}$ for each vertex in $A \backslash B$, and pass everything else through. \item[Forget:] Set aside qubits $B \backslash A$ (i.e., do not pass them to the parent), but first, we apply CZ gates for any edges with at least one endpoint in $B \backslash A$ and both endpoints in $B$. \item[Merge:] For each vertex $v \in B_1 \cap B_2$, apply a CNOT from the qubit $v \in B_2$ to qubit $v \in B_1$, then measure the latter qubit, a \emph{merge ancilla}, in the $Z$-basis. \end{description} In other words, when a bag introduces a qubit, we add a new qubit in state $\ket{+}$.
+Just before a bag forgets a qubit, there is a ``last call'' to apply any CZ gates involving that qubit.
+Last, merge nodes apply the merge gadget to combine duplicate qubits.

 See \Cref{fig:td_to_circuit} for an example of the entire construction.
 We define the quantum circuit $\circuit$ to be the \textit{unitary} part of the circuit constructed in this way, which contains only CZ and CNOT gates and does not contain any measurements.
-So the quantum computation described above and depicted in \Cref{fig:td_to_circuit} consists of preparing all qubits in the $|+^{n_a}\rangle$ state, applying $\circuit$ and then measuring all merge ancillas in the computational basis.
+So the quantum computation described above and depicted in \Cref{fig:td_to_circuit} consists of preparing all qubits in the $|+^{n+n_a}\rangle$ state, applying $\circuit$ and then measuring all merge ancillas in the computational basis.

 Note that the total number of qubits in the circuit is upper bounded as

 The circuit contains a CZ gate for every edge in the graph and a CNOT gate for each merge ancilla.
 Therefore the total number of gates in $\circuit$ is